programmingkitchen/bell-labs-vote/README.md

     application.run()
 ```

+## Docs directory causing errors because it was being inspected
 - After removing the docs diretory which was being inspected for files and failing due to errors, changed
 "application" back to "app."